euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     anticipating new solar missions which will result in even larger sets of data.
-An overview of the method and implementation is given, along with tests involving synthetic data and examples of results using real data for various regions in the Sunâ€™s atmosphere.
+An overview of the method and implementation is given, along with tests involving synthetic data and examples of results using real data for various regions in the Sun's atmosphere.

 .. class:: keywords